 How can you perform well on the new reading section of the SAT if you don’t fully understand the language being used in the directions and in the questions?
-Learn this list of 200 words that are based on our analysis of the words likely to appear in question stems, answer options and test directions.
+Learn this list of 25 words that are based on our analysis of the words likely to appear in question stems, answer options and test directions.
 Following our Roadmap to the new SAT?
 Head back to see what else you should be learning this week.

 On the New SAT, all of the Reading Test questions are multiple choice and are based on reading passages that may be taken from literature, science, the social sciences, or a US founding document (or a text inspired by such a document).
-Many of the reading comprehension questions meant to assess a student’s understanding of those passages will require students to choose words that best describe the writer’s tone or point of view, words like the 200 words you see on this list.
+Many of the reading comprehension questions meant to assess a student’s understanding of those passages will require students to choose words that best describe the writer’s tone or point of view, words like the 25 words you see on this list.
 Learn them here so when you see them in an SAT answer choice, you’ll know what they mean!
 Following our Roadmap to the new SAT?
 Head back to see what else you should be learning this week.